sealed abstract class Resource[F[_], +A] extends Serializable

 Normally users don't need to care about these node types, unless conversions from Resource

-into something else is needed (e.g. conversion from Resource
+into something else is needed (e.g. conversion from Resource into a streaming data type),

 in which case they can be interpreted through pattern matching.